tmecklem/elixir_lcd/README.md

 ## Acknowledgements

 Many thanks to [@tmecklem](https://github.com/tmecklem) for inspiration and encouragement.
-ExLCD started as his elixir_lcd package but none of the original code remains but the guidance was appreciated.
+ExLCD started as his elixir_lcd package.
+While none of the original code remains, his guidance and advice is greatly appreciated.

 ## Installation